-Take charge’ is common advice people give to each other whenever in a problem.
-However, more often than not when we are up against the odds, taking charge is not all that simple.
+Take charge’ is standard advice people give to each other whenever in a problem.
+However, more often than not, when we are up against the odds, taking charge is not all that simple.

 Taking charge means learning to work out of the ‘comfort zone.’
-To work out of the comfort zone one has to be courageous.
-Courage is a word commonly misunderstood and at times not understood at all.
+To work out of the comfort zone, one has to be courageous.
+Courage is a word commonly misunderstood and, at times, not understood at all.
 Courage is not displayed only during a fight.
 Courage is needed to take every decision in life.
 Courage is a basic necessity for making a choice.
-Courage means making a choice in spite of the fear of failure.
+Courage means making a choice despite the fear of failure.
 Operating out of the comfort zone means that even if one fails, it can always be corrected and converted to success.
 The world does not come to an end if there occurs a failure in life.
 However, when we run away from problems by avoiding a decision, we are sure to be failures in life.

 This fear has to be understood.
 Ultimately all fear is a fear of termination.
-Termination essentially means death; termination of relationships, opportunities or life itself.
+Termination essentially means death, termination of relationships, opportunities, or life itself.
 Fear is an emotion we are all born with.
-When we have to take charge of our lives, we have to be just aware that this fear exists in us and can cause us to live in comfort zone.
+When we have to take charge of our lives, we have to be just aware that this fear exists in us and can cause us to live in a comfort zone.
 This has something to do with the way our mind works.

 Our mind is continuously in the past or the future.
 Rarely does it want to be in the present.
 When our mind is in the past, we remember only the negative memories and a few glorious moments.
 When the mind is in the future, it only fears because the future is uncertain, and the mind will only show us the possible failures.
 There is a reason behind this.
 If we operate in the present, then we have to work on our choices and take responsibility for the decisions.
 The mind, however, does not like actions.
 It is only interested in the result.
 So we love to be in the future thinking about how we would be well off after the current turmoil is over.